adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

 Step 9: Clean Up
 ----------------

-Remove all service and volumes
+Remove all services and volumes:

 .. code-block:: bash